Skip to contents

 Summary

-This vignette covers how to customize the codebook generated by the codebook() function, including options for selecting content, formatting its presentation, and exporting it in various formats.
+This vignette documents how to customize the codebook generated by the codebook() function, including options for content selection, formatting, and exporting to various formats.
 These tools enable the creation of comprehensive and tailored documentation for your experimental data.

 References